 (6) To streamline “assumption resolution,” think through who is best suited to resolve each type.
-Options might include the CEO, the lawyer, the HR department, an engineer, and so on.
+Options might include the CEO, the lawyer, the HR department, a consultant, and so on.
 For quick and easy assumptions, an email should suffice.
 Moderate examples might entail a phone call or meeting.
 Complex situations will need time for deliberation.

 (7) Assumptions are often rooted in the past.
 Clearing them up is a good way to refresh and revitalize your company culture.
 Definitely worth the trouble.